compute temp/drude command¶

 Define a computation that calculates the temperatures of core-Drude pairs.
 This compute is designed to be used with the thermalized Drude oscillator model.
-Polarizable models in LAMMPS are described in this Section.
+Polarizable models in LAMMPS are described on the Howto polarizable doc page.

 Drude oscillators consist of a core particle and a Drude particle connected by a harmonic bond, and the relative motion of these Drude oscillators is usually maintained cold by a specific thermostat that acts on the relative motion of the core-Drude particle pairs.
 Therefore, because LAMMPS considers Drude particles as normal atoms in its default temperature compute (compute temp command), the reduced temperature of the core-Drude particle pairs is not calculated correctly.

 By contrast, this compute calculates the temperature of the cores using center-of-mass velocities of the core-Drude pairs, and the reduced temperature of the Drude particles using the relative velocities of the Drude particles with respect to their cores.
 Non-polarizable atoms are considered as cores.
 Their velocities contribute to the temperature of the cores.

 This compute calculates a global scalar (the temperature) and a global vector of length 6, which can be accessed by indices 1-6, whose components are